File an Application by Notice of Motion for an order, decision or determination of the Tribunal (Expropriation Act Rules of Procedure and Practice).

 - applications to decide items after the compensation hearing

-Prior to filing a Notice of Motion, parties are encouraged to contact the Board to schedule a Pre-Hearing Dispute Resolution Conference (DRC).
-At the DRC, parties may discuss procedure, define issues, and address any additional items.
+Prior to filing a Notice of Motion, parties are encouraged to contact the Tribunal to schedule a Pre-Hearing Dispute Resolution Conference.
+Parties may discuss procedure, define issues, and address any additional items.

-If the matter is not resolved at the DRC, a hearing may be scheduled.
+If the matter is not resolved at the Pre-Hearing Dispute Resolution Conference, a hearing may be scheduled.
 The hearing may be conducted in person or through written submissions.

 Filing a Notice of Motion